ebcrowder/serverlessBlog/README.md

 ## http://serverless-e-crowder.s3-website-us-east-1.amazonaws.com/

-This project is a serverless, full-stack blog application that allows users to create, view and delete posts.
+This project is a serverless, full-stack blog application that allows users to create, view, update and delete posts.
 See below for a summary of tech utilized on this project:

 Front-end: